thesamuraiwho/100-days-of-code/r1-log.md

 Working on getting image preview.
 Issue with handling media api and figuring out a good way to display preview selection of a

+### R1D10

+Spent most of the time trying to fix my get_json() function since it would not combine dictionaries together correctly.
+Still trying to fix it.

 ### R1D101